fall inside a hole

 L Limited Express (1978)

 In 1987 the L Limited Express was released with a single speed new power gearbox, with a two-speed version coming later.
 The new power L Limited Express has the cab and vents molded into a single larger roof section that is clipped into the body, rendering the cab and vents in silvery-grey as before as well as the rest of the top of the train body, which I think looks rather nice.
-The Tsubame L Limited Express was last sold as S-24 485 Series L Limited Express in 9th generation packaging.
+The Tsubame L Limited Express was last sold as S-24 485 Series L Limited Express in 9th generation packaging, going out of production around 2018.
 Later 485 series trains had similar features to the 583 series trains and the molding evolved over the years, with the later versions having updated detailing and grey wheels.
 Plarail has also released a few other colorations of the L Limited Express representing other services like the Asama line in the Hokuriku Shinkansen Asama Opening Commemorative Set as well as other 485 series trains like the red Kamome Express trains from the mid to late 1990s.